R’lyeah Wallet

 “User needs a centralized journey before and after the game session.”

-Low Fidelity wireframe
+05. Low Fidelity Prototype

 Home page